-To satisfy the approved INT elective, students will select no more than a total of 3 credits from the following courses: INT 235 - Interpreting in Educational Setting, INT 295 - Topics in Interpretation (a 1-credit course that may be repeated for credit under different topics); INT 199 or 299 - Supervised Study in Interpretation (is offered for 1-3 credits), or other courses as approved by ASL & IE program head
+1To satisfy the approved INT elective, students will select no more than a total of 3 credits from the following courses: INT 235-Interpreting in the Educational Setting,

+INT 295-Topics in Interpretation (a 1-credit course that may be repeated for credit under different topics); INT 199 or 299-Supervised Study in Interpretation (is offered for 1-3 credits), or other courses as approved by ASL & IE program head.

-&lt;sup>2 Student must receive appropriate credential in ASL/English interpretation and receive permission of the program head prior to placement in internship.
+2Student must receive appropriate credential in ASL/English interpretation and receive permission of the program head prior to placement in internship.

-&lt;sup>3 A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics/ science, and wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design, Students may also take ENG 111 or an oral communication course; SPD 100, 105, or 110,
+3A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+Students may also take ENG 111 or speech elective CST 100,105, or 110.